fabian-bouche-liferay/utm/README.md

-This module adds the UTM parameters to the Liferay session and adds them as workflow context parameters when a Liferay form is submitted so that you can use them like this is a workflow groovy script:
+This module adds the UTM parameters to the Liferay session and adds them as workflow context parameters when a Liferay form is submitted so that you can use them like this is in a workflow groovy script:

 ```
 System.out.println("Entering workflow");